Climate Change and Human Health (2026): Pollution, Heat Waves & Disease Risks Explained

 4. Vulnerable Populations:

-Communities in general are not equally impacted by pollution, heat waves and environmental change.
+Communities are not equally impacted by pollution, heat waves and environmental change.
+Following is the discussion:

 • Infants & Children: There is a chance of increasing the Respiratory & diarrhea disease in infants & children.